msu-eele-fpga/final-project-caleb-drew/docs/final-project.md

 ## LCD Hardware Component
 The LCD Component was created twice, once that works purely in software [more details here](../hdl/LCD-Controller/README.md).
 A finalized version of this hardware component operates as almost a complete direct passthrough.
-This passthrough module [here](../hdl/LCD-Passthrough/README.md) allows for data from the avalon bus to be directly passed to an 8-bit parrallel bus for the LCD to read.
+This passthrough module [here](../hdl/LCD-Passthrough/README.md) allows for data from the avalon bus to be directly passed to an 8-bit parallel bus for the LCD to read.

 Please see the full documentation on each readme.